High Plains area in Kosciuszko National Park

 - Currango Homestead is shared accommodation where you can hire 1 or more rooms.
 A caretaker lives on site, in one section of the homestead.

-- Bedding configuration: 1 double bed + 1 single bed, 1 double bed + 1 single bed + cot, 1 single bed, 2 single beds.
+- Bedding configuration: There are 4 bedrooms.
+1 double bed + 1 single bed, 1 double bed + 1 single bed + cot, 1 single bed, 2 single beds.

 - The homestead toilets are in a detached building (toilet paper provided).
 There is no outside lighting.

-- There is no television, DVD player or stereo.
+- There's no television, DVD player or stereo.

-- To keep prices low, please clean and tidy the property when you leave, or additional fees may apply.
+- Please clean and tidy the property when you leave, or additional fees may apply.
 Cleaning products are provided.

 - There's eco-friendly solar power for lighting.
 There is no power for personal electrical devices, including phone chargers, hairdryers and electric blankets.